Tag Archives: Bird Identification

 Where to Find this Bird

 Vultures are large birds of prey that normally have a head or neck that is often devoid of feathers.
-Due to their habits of feeding on carrion, they have gotten a bad reputation, however their ecological niche is valuable and they are quite interesting birds.
-There are two different vulture species that can be found on the Gulf Coast, known as Turkey Vultures and Black Vultures.
-Both can be found year round on the Gulf Coast.
+Due to their habits of feeding on carrion, they have gotten a bad reputation, however their ecological niche is valuable, and they are quite interesting birds.
+There are two different vulture species that can be found in Pennsylvania.
+Here is everything you need to know about those two species.

 Turkey Vulture